UVU-DigitalMedia/legislative-simulation/README.md

 * `npm run jshint` - Runs all .js files through `jshint`.
 Rules are defined in [`.jshintrc`](.jshintrc).
 Also gets run during the normal `npm test`.
   Avoid changing the rules to fix jshint errors.

+* `npm run ssl` - Generates an ssl certificate and key to use for the https server.
+You want to make sure you `trust it` in your Keychain Access settings (Mac OS X).

+* `npm run dev-config` - Generates a `config/env.development.js` file for you to use.

 ## Sub commands